(Copyright 2019 by Richie Swanson)

 I had in my possession lancets, sweet water and gunpowder, the means Doc Henderson had used to treat bites, and so Antoine and I felt our way up the island, Keane and two troops flanking us.
 Braves met us sudden, gesturing Brown Bess flintlocks, and a triangle of silk loomed in the fog, redcoat red.
-Chief Rattling Wind, the patch over the hollow socket of his left eye still showing his loyalty to the Brits during the late war.
-His good eye measured Keane and me cool and then softened at Antoine, whose pap had worked an eternity of fur posts in the river’s wilderness before he had been killed with Tecumseh and his warriors fighting General Harrison on the Thames.
+Chief Rattling Wind stepped forward, the patch over the hollow socket of his left eye still showing his loyalty to the Brits during the late war.
+His good eye measured Keane and me cool and then softened at Antoine, whose pap had worked a slew of fur posts in the river’s wilderness before he had been killed with Tecumseh and his warriors fighting General Harrison on the Thames.

 A young squaw lay on a blanket, and an older squaw hunched above her, sucking an ankle.
 The medicine squaw spat blood, snarling at us, her ears hung rich with shell earrings.
 She chewed a leaf, laid the mash on the bite, and the pretty squaw gazed placid, her doe-eyes almond-shaped and somehow serene, her cheeks and lips slender and gentle.